American Institute of Architecture Students: Growth and prosperity

 The first meeting of AIAS Grassroots Leadership Conference was organized during the summer of 1985.
-This sets the beginning of a 30+ year legacy of chapter leaders from around the country gathering annually at the AIAS National Office in Washington, D.C., to discuss chapter issues, community involvement and participate in the governance of the organization.
-Also during 1985, the AIAS holds three national design competitions.
+The same year, the AIAS held three national design competitions.
 In Norberg's second term, alongside vice president Lee W. Waldrep, Ph.D.
-(Arizona State University), the number of competitions increases to four; the AIAS initiates the Search for Shelter Program to address the growing issue of homelessness in America; and the AIAS contributes to the AIA Education Initiative by establishing the AIAS Outstanding Practitioner in Education award (which still exists today under a different name).
+(Arizona State University), the number of competitions increased to four; the AIAS initiated the Search for Shelter Program to address the growing issue of homelessness in America; and the AIAS contributed to the AIA Education Initiative by establishing the AIAS Outstanding Practitioner in Education award.

-In 1988–1989 the AIAS accepts its first chapter outside the United States when the Council of Presidents votes to accept Ryerson Polytechnical Institute in Toronto, Ontario (Canada).
-AIAS strengthens its commitment to the housing for the homeless issue with active participation in the Habitat for Humanity program.
-The "Partners in Education" program is also founded.
-The sponsorship-based program provides interested individuals and corporations the opportunity to support students of architecture and the AIAS.
+In 1988–1989, the AIAS accepted its first chapter outside the United States when the Council of Presidents voted to accept Ryerson Polytechnical Institute in Toronto, Ontario.
+AIAS further worked on housing for the homeless with active participation in the Habitat for Humanity program.
+The "Partners in Education" program was also founded; the sponsorship-based program provided individuals and corporations the opportunity to support students of architecture and the AIAS.

-In 1989–1990 the AIAS moves into new office space, increases the full-time national office positions to five, and makes a major investment in desktop publishing software (which is very expensive at the time).
-The dues structure for local chapters is also revised to reflect a commitment to the organization by individual member dues, rather that a lump-sum from the entire school.
-One substantial outgrowth of this revision is the establishment of an active database which allows individual mailings of pertinent information to each AIAS member.
-A triumph for students this year is the inclusion of a standardized NAAB four-year degree language in college catalogs.
-This mandate is initiated by the AIAS and adopted by the five collateral architecture organizations the following year.
+In 1989–1990 the AIAS moved into new office space, increased the full-time national office positions to five, and made a major investment in desktop publishing software, which was very expensive at the time.
+The dues structure for local chapters was also revised to reflect a commitment to the organization by individual member dues, rather that a lump-sum from the entire school.
+One substantial outgrowth of this revision was the establishment of an active database which allowed individual mailings of pertinent information to each AIAS member.
+The AIAS initiated also a mandate for the inclusion of a standardized NAAB four-year degree language in college catalogs, adopted by the five collateral architecture organizations the following year.

-The 1990–1991 term sees the AIAS experience grow with the addition of thirteen chapters, which pushes membership to a then record 156 chapters.
+The 1990–1991 term saw the AIAS experience grow with the addition of thirteen chapters, which pushed membership to a then record 156 chapters.
 An additional full-time staff person is hired to coordinate AIAS competitions.
-The year's agenda is largely an affirmation of student commitment to environmental issues.
-The Environmental Action Committee (EAC) is established to gather information pertaining to environmental issues and their relationship to the design process, and disseminate this information to fellow students and educators.
-Two significant position papers on architectural education deficiencies and degree nomenclature are also presented to the collateral organizations by AIAS leaders during this term.
-These are included in a newly compiled, comprehensive set of AIAS governing documents.
+The year's agenda was largely an affirmation of student commitment to environmental issues.
+The Environmental Action Committee (EAC) was established to gather information pertaining to environmental issues and their relationship to the design process, and disseminate this information to fellow students and educators.
+Two significant position papers on architectural education deficiencies and degree nomenclature were also presented to the collateral organizations by AIAS leaders during this term.